International Organization for Standardization - ISO/IEC 27001:2022

 While many mistake it as solely an IT standard, ISO 27001:2022 certification is actually a need that spreads across industries.
 Healthcare, retail, financial services, SaaS, cloud storage and cloud computing companies are some of the businesses that will benefit from achieving the certification.
 If your business handles any kind of sensitive customer data, getting an ISO 27001:2022 certification will help show your customers and users that you are committed to protecting their data.

 Once you’ve developed all of the policies and created all of the documentation required for ISO 27001:2022, you will likely have thousands of pages of information that will continually need to be updated, searched, referenced, and utilized.
-And to get ready for your ISO 27001:2022 audit, you’ll have to gather all of your evidence files and make sure each piece of evidence is associated with the right control(s) and right requirement(s) so your auditor can verify this information.
+To prepare for your ISO 27001:2022 audit, you’ll have to gather all of your evidence files and ensure each piece of evidence is associated with the proper control(s) and correct requirement(s) so your auditor can verify this information.

 Hyperproof is a compliance operations software solution that helps organizations implement, monitor and maintain an ISMS that conforms to the ISO 27001:2022 standard in the most effective way possible.
 Here are just a few of the ways Hyperproof can be used to make preparing for ISO 27001:2022 audits more manageable and less stressful: